 The lilac bush (Syringa vulgaris) was designated the official state bush of New York state in 2006.
 New Hampshire also recognizes the lilac as a state symbol (lilac blossom is the state flower).
 All State Plants - State Flowers

-The lilac is an ornamental shrub with showy, aromatic blooms in early spring.
-Lilacs have a scent stronger than roses that carries quite a distance.
+The lilac is an ornamental shrub with showy, very aromatic blooms in early spring.
+Lilacs have a scent that is stronger than roses that carries quite a distance.
 There are over 1,000 varieties of lilacs in several colors including white and pink (the most popular colors are lilac and purple).
 A lilac bush can live for hundreds of years.

 Originally from Europe and Asia, lilacs date back to the 1750's in America - they were planted in our first botanical gardens and both George Washington and Thomas Jefferson grew lilacs in their gardens.